 - (A) The Contractor shall issue an identification card to all Enrollees.
-The identification card shall contain the following information: - (1) Children's Health Insurance Program (CHIP); - (2) Whether the Enrollee is Plan A, Plan B, or Plan C, and if they are Native American. - (3) The name of Contractor's Health Plan; - (4) A toll free Member Service number. - (B) The Contractor shall issue the identification card to new Enrollees within 21 calendar days after the Department notifies the Contractor that the Enrollee has been enrolled in the Contractor's Health Plan. - (C) The Health Plan must issue a new identification card to incumbent Enrollees when their coverage terminates for 60 days or more before reinstating with the same Health Plan, when the Enrollee changes Plans (A, B, or C), or when the Enrollee has changes to their co-pay exempt status. - (D) The Health Plan is not required to issue an identification card to Enrollees who have qualified for only retroactive enrollment in the Contractor's Health Plan.
+The identification card shall contain the following information: - (1) Children's Health Insurance Program (CHIP); - (2) Whether the Enrollee is, Plan B or Plan C, and if they are Native American. - (3) The name of Contractor's Health Plan; - (4) A toll free Member Service number.

+- (B) The Contractor shall issue the identification card to new Enrollees within 21 calendar days after the Department notifies the Contractor that the Enrollee has been enrolled in the Contractor's Health Plan - (C) The Contractor must issue a new identification card to incumbent Enrollees when their coverage terminates for 60 days or more before reinstating with the Contractor's Health Plan, when the Enrollee changes Plans (B or C), or when the Enrollee has changes to their co-pay exempt status. - (D) The Contractor is not required to issue an identification card to Enrollees who have qualified for only retroactive enrollment in the Contractor's Health Plan.